 Google Drive Becomes Google One: Upgrade Your Cloud Storage

-By Jim Lundy
+by Jim Lundy

 Google is renaming some of its services.
 The standalone storage options—known as Google Drive—just became Google One, and existing Google Drive paid subscribers will be upgraded to Google One over the next few months.

-Google One – Simpler Branding
+Google One: Simpler Branding

 There seems to be a trend in branding these days to draft off of common terms.
-Cisco just did this with its rebranding of the Spark Messaging App as Webex Teams in an attempt to draft off of Microsoft Teams (see Aragon Cisco Copies Microsoft Blog).
+Cisco just did this with its rebranding of the Spark messaging app as Webex Teams in an attempt to draft off of Microsoft Teams (see Aragon’s Cisco Copies Microsoft blog).

-Google One Pricing – Similar to Apple
+Google One Pricing: Similar to Apple

 Google Drive was a solid choice for storage and Google One keeps that trend moving.
 Google One’s storage capability is attractive and competes with Amazon, Apple, DropBox, and others.

 |Vendor/Storage Pricing||100 GB/Month||200 GB /Month||1 TB/Year||2 TB/Year||Unlimited

 |Apple||50 GB for $1.99||2.99||N/A||$ 120.00||N/A|

 |Microsoft||50 GB for $1.99||N/A||$69.00||N/A||$240.00|

-Table 1: Pricing for Cloud Storage is similar until you get to higher storage volumes.
+Table 1: Pricing for cloud storage is similar until you get to higher storage volumes.

-- Unlimited Plans have minimum user requirements.
+*Unlimited plans have minimum user requirements.
 See vendor websites for details.

-- ** Amazon offers volume storage but not unlimited.
+** Amazon offers volume storage, but not unlimited.
 See their site for details.

-Unlimited Storage – G Suite Business is the Best Value
+Unlimited Storage: G Suite Business Is the Best Value

 Google G Suite Business, Enterprise, and Education customers have access to unlimited storage.
 G Suite Enterprise starts at $10.00 per user per month.
 To get unlimited storage, you need to have at least five users.
 Like Google, Dropbox, Box, and Microsoft offer unlimited storage.
 Most of the unlimited storage plans target the enterprise.

-4K Video is Coming – Increase Your Storage
+4K Video Is Coming: Increase Your Storage

 4K video is here and it will exceed current storage limits quickly.
 Our advice is to add as much storage as you can now so you don’t have to react to a crisis later.